theheuman/jinja-datatables/README.md

  - Write test for html
  - upload to pip for pip install
  - Add detail row functionality
+ - Add no filter option (basically make the cell blank)
+ - Make filters an option

 ## Usage
 **See this repo's tests folder for an example**